cloud-coder/docker-lab-2016/part-1/lab-instructions.md

     ```

     In the above command:
-    * *docker run* – runs a container
+    * *docker run* – creates and runs a container
     * *nginx* – is the image you want to run
     * *-t* – flag to assign a terminal inside the newly created container
     * *-i* – flag that allows you to make an interactive connection by getting the standard in of the container
     * */bin/bash* – launches a Bash shell inside the container

     Your terminal window is now running a bash shell inside the NGINX container you created.
-    You will see that your shell prompt has changed from your local machine to the container and
+    You will see that your shell prompt has changed from your local machine to the container, and
     logged in as root.
 In the example below you are now logged in as root on the host *38844fe39f62*

     ![alt](../images/picture2.png "shell prompt in the container")

-3. The first thing we will want to do is examine the file system of the container.
+3. The first thing we will want to do is examine the file system of the container you have shelled into.
 Change to the nginx html directory and have a look at the files that are there.
 We will be adding a new file here later so it is good to see what is there right now.